wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-office-add-ins/includes/3-apis.md

 });
 ```

-## Understand Office add-ins developer tools
+## Understand Office Add-ins developer tools

-You can use Office add-ins developer tools to create an Office add-in, explore Office JavaScript APIs, and validate an Office add-in manifest file.
+You can use Office Add-ins developer tools to create an Office add-in, explore Office JavaScript APIs, and validate an Office add-in manifest file.
 In this unit, you'll learn about the following tools:

 - Yeoman generator for Office Add-ins
 - Visual Studio